kaiyuanshe/Polyfiller/README.md

 endpoint = https://xxx
 ```

-How to configure quickly? use `rclone config` command ?
-It need knows about a lot of things.
-Open [Doc](https://rclone.org/docs/), choose a instructions, like [Dropbox](https://rclone.org/dropbox/).
+How to configure quickly?
+Use `rclone config` command?
+It needs to know a lot of things.
+Open [Document](https://rclone.org/docs/), choose an instructions, like [Dropbox](https://rclone.org/dropbox/).

 Look for